-This old fashioned recipe, Turkey (or Chicken) Newberg is an all time family favorite…simple to make, comforting and delicious.
+This old-fashioned recipe, Turkey (or Chicken) Newburg is an all time family favorite…simple to make, comforting and delicious.
 Think of this when you have leftover chicken or turkey – it’s a part of my “Twelve Days of Turkey” posting.
-Kids especially seem to like this dish, although it is sophisticated enough for adults and even for company – perhaps a cozy dinner on a winter night?
+Kids, especially, seem to like this dish, although it is sophisticated enough for adults and even for company – perhaps a cozy dinner on a winter night?

-We like to serve over popovers, but your favorite, or even your leftover biscuits, rolls, or breads from the Holiday will work.
+We like to serve over popovers, but your favorite (or even your left over) biscuits, rolls, or bread from a Holiday dinner will work.

 - 6 tablespoons butter